 Set Up An Online Store

 You’ve already built your landscape photography portfolio.
-Why not turn it into into an online store and make a little money on the side?
+Why not turn it into an online store and make a little money on the side?
 It doesn’t need to be fancy—you just want to give clients and fans the option to purchase prints of your work if they desire.

 Choose a website builder that will create an online portfolio with the store built right in.
 It’s worthwhile to take the time to set this up.
 Think of it this way: if you charge $100 per image and make 10 sales in a month, that’s $1000 right there.
 It’d be rather silly to pass up free money, right?